TID-Lab/downstream/README.md

 Downstream is actively built and maintained by the [Technologies & International Development](http://tid.gatech.edu/) (T+ID) Lab at Georgia Tech to support the [Aggie platform](https://github.com/tid-lab/aggie) and other research initiatives.

-Thank you to the original authors to the [Aggie platform](https://github.com/tid-lab/aggie) whose work on the backend of Aggie inspired the idea and architecture for Downstream.
-This project would not be possible without them!
+This project would not be possible without the amazing work done by the original contributors to the [Aggie platform](https://github.com/tid-lab/aggie) whose work on the original backend for Aggie inspired the idea and architecture behind Downstream.
+Thank you.

 ## License